taosdata/TDengine/README.md

 Note: Since snappy lacks pkg-config support (refer to [link](https://github.com/google/snappy/pull/86)), it leads a cmake prompt libsnappy not found.
 But snappy still works well.

-If the powertools installation fails, you can try to use:
+If the PowerTools installation fails, you can try to use:

 ```
-sudo yum config-manager --set-enabled Powertools
+sudo yum config-manager --set-enabled powertools
 ```

 ### Setup golang environment

 TDengine includes a few components like taosAdapter developed by Go language.
 Please refer to golang.org official documentation for golang environment setup.